mbarker84/gatsby-starter-netlify-cms/src/pages/blog/2020-05-31-the-bloody-inn-a-review.md

 ![](../img/photo-30-05-2020-16-08-33.jpg)

 Each player is going to start the game owning one room of the inn marked by a key token in their player colour.
 At this stage some of the rooms will be owned by nobody, marked with a grey key token.
-A round begins with the first player welcoming guests to the inn by drawing from the deck of cards, filling each room with a total of 1 guest, until all rooms with a key token have a guest assigned to them.
+A round begins with the first player welcoming guests to the inn by drawing from the deck of cards, filling each room with 1 guest, until all rooms with a key token have a guest assigned to them.

 The main phase will now begin as players interact with the guest cards in the inn and also those in their hands, known as accomplices.
 There are four actions players can perform: